Brief History of Campus Carry at Texas State University

 Frequently Asked Questions

 Campus Carry can seem complex.
-Understanding that, we've taken the liberty of comprehensively answering the most pressing and common questions about Campus Carry, its implementation and its impact on you.
+Understanding that, we’ve taken the liberty of comprehensively answering the most pressing and common questions about Campus Carry, its implementation on our campuses, and its impact on you.

 Campus Carry Rules and Policies